programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

     <img src="https://programminghistorian.github.io/ph-submissions/images/interactive-visualization-with-plotly/en-or-interactive-visualization-with-plotly-14.png" alt="Subplots with Line Graph: Gender of accused">
 	</a>
 <figcaption>
     <p>Figure 14.
-Gender of accused with subplots with line graph.
-Click to <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-14.html" target="_blank">explore an interactive variant of this plot.</a>.</p>
+Gender of accused with subplots with line graph. <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-14.html" target="_blank">Click to explore an interactive variant of this plot</a>.</p>
 </figcaption>
 </figure>